sk33lz/bootstrap-html5-soundboard/README.md

 4. Add audio files in HTML5 `<audio>` tag compatible formats like .mp3, .m4a, .ogg, or .wav format to the `audio` folder.

-5. Esure that the audio file and image files are the same name.
+5. Ensure that the audio file and image files are the same name.

         Example:
 	    chewbacca.mp3